-But what are the rewards and effects of giving this second Qurbani?
+But what are the rewards and benefits of giving this second Qurbani?
 What difference will it make to you and others on the days of Eid al-Adha?
-And why is it even more important to give an extra Qurbani during the ongoing coronavirus crisis?
+And why is it even more important to give an extra Qurbani during difficult times?

 Here are seven reasons to give an extra, Prophetic Qurbani this year.

 1. Follow the Sunnah